 A Balloon on a String

 She batted it around with her hands, with a paper towel roll, and had a blast watching the balloon sway around.
 My kids love hitting a ball, but then someone always has to run and get it and usually I need to be a pretty active participant.
-This was a great way to turn that into a solo activity with some light supervision (increased to heavy supervision with the addition of my other kids!)
+This was a great way to turn a game into an independent one year old activity with some light supervision (increased to heavy supervision with the addition of my other kids!)

 So now, as I make dinner, I’ll spread out a bunch of flash cards – animals, colors, whatever she’s into – and call out cards for her to find.
 Then she brings them to me and she thinks we played together, while I think I finally got to make a meal without worrying about chopping off her tiny finger.
 Win, win!!

 If you’re making something sticky or icky (like have hands full of raw chicken) get a bucket or shoebox with a slit in it for your kid to drop the cards into!

 How to Get a One Year Old to Play Independently?